omniviewdev/omniviewdev.github.io/content/docs/creating-plugins/internals/overview.md

 ---
-weight: 999
+weight: 951
 title: "The Plugin Engine"
 description: "A breakdown of the internals of how plugins work."
-icon: "auto_transmission"
+icon: "memory"
 date: "2024-03-12T12:25:00-05:00"
 lastmod: "2024-03-12T12:25:00-05:00"
-draft: true
+draft: false
 toc: true
 ---